 You can create an auto-captioned video on Facebook which you can save and post on Instagram (though be sure to check any captioning for errors) or, alternatively, you can create your own dedicated captioning file.
 To learn more about how to add closed captions, head here.

-Instagram opened up the creation of AR filters to the public with its Spark AR Studio last year.
+Instagram opened up the creation of AR filters to the public with its Spark AR Studio.
 Since then, AR has taken the app by storm, with some of the best filters getting well over 1 billion views.

 While still primarily popular among younger users, there is a growing industry around AR filters and many brands are opting for producing their own.